lcapo/developer-documentation-hotel/DSF/Avail.rst

 <RoomCandidate "cantidad=“1” id=“1">

-The quantity ( or "cantidad" ) as to be one.
+The quantity ( or "cantidad" ) has to be one.
 This quantity is obsolete.

-|

 * **HoursBefore:** Number of hours which are in between the reservation date and the checking date.